 The entry and exit of models make the size of B change over time.
 Each element of B is calculated from the probability formula defined in (2).
 Note that the cross derivatives differ, depending on consumer attributes v and y.
-Each component of B consists only of market shares, demand parameters, and simulated draws.
-Thus, using the data and the obtained demand estimates presented in Table 2, we estimate marginal costs of motorcycle models as explained in Appendix B.10
+Each component of B can be computed by the demand estimates.
+Thus, using the data and the obtained demand estimates presented in Table 2, we simply solve (3) to obtain marginal costs of motorcycle models.